cybergarage/foreman-doc/action/python_engine.md

 ```
 import foreman
 jsonRes = foreman.execute_query("EXPORT FROM CONFIG")
-if jsonRes is not {
+if jsonRes is not None {
   .....
 }
 ```